Raw Deal (Justified): Plot

 In prison, Ava (Joelle Carter) enters into the protection of Judith (Dale Dickey), supplying drugs for her in prison.
 However, when she finds that her future involves having sex with guards, she plants drugs on a guard, causing his arrest and heavily impacting Judith's business.
 Alison (Amy Smart) tells Raylan that she got suspended from her job after Wendy (Alicia Witt) talked to her boss about many misconduct cases and her relationship with Raylan.
 Raylan is also taunted by T.C., who has been hacking and emptying his bank accounts.
 The Marshals track T.C.'s location to a hotel room, but it's actually the location of Kemp and Candace.
 Candace then gives them T.C.'s location and the Marshals arrest him at his grandma's house.
 While driving him to jail, Raylan is given tips by T.C. on how to win money through radio stations.

 Kendal (Jacob Lofland) tries to talk with Wendy about Baptiste's murder but can't bring himself to tell her so he calls his uncle Jack for help.
 At the office, Raylan finally talks with Art, who has been evading him and only talks to him through Rachel (Erica Tazel) or Tim (Jacob Pitts).
 He demands that Art either reinstates him as deputy or transfer him anywhere else.
 He then leaves for Florida to visit his daughter, telling Art he wants an answer when he returns.
 Before leaving for Florida, he talks with Wendy at a bar, where he deduces that Daryl (Michael Rapaport) was involved in Dyllie's death, surprising her.

 In Mexico, Johnny and his henchmen take Boyd to the desert to show him the shipment.
 However, the Crowes emerge from the shipment and take them hostage.
 Yoon never planned to side with Johnny and tipped off Boyd.
-As he offers a chance to his crew to join him, Daryl and Danny (A. J. Buckley) kill Johnny's henchmen after they think they're pulling guns on them, infuriating Boyd as Yoon said they couldn't kill on Mexico.
+As he offers a chance to his crew to join him, Daryl and Danny (A. J. Buckley) kill Johnny's henchmen after they think they're pulling guns on them, infuriating Boyd as Yoon said they couldn't kill in Mexico.
 Johnny taunts Boyd for the moment, which prompts him to kill Johnny by shooting him in the head.
 Realizing what just happened, he calls Yoon to tell him that they've got a problem.